 What’s the difference between SEO and SEM?

-SEO stands for Search Engine Optimisation and is focussed on increasing traffic to your website through organic search engine results.
+The difference between SEO and SEM is, SEO stands for Search Engine Optimisation and is focussed on increasing traffic to your website through organic search engine results.
 SEM stands for Search Engine Marketing and is any marketing you do using paid advertisements that appear on search engine results pages.